andreabenini/bM3tal/motherboard/Power Supply.md

 ## PC Power Supply Mod
 ![Power Supply Pinout](PowerSupplyPinout.png)
 In PowerSupplyPinout.png file there's the main connector pinout as a reference for a classic mod as seen [here](http://makezine.com/projects/computer-power-supply-to-bench-power-supply-adapter/).
 I haven't cut the PSU cables so I have decided to create a connector adapter between the PSU and the Arduino Shield.
 This power supply provides GND,5V,12V, other voltages aren't needed at all.
-See [Power Supply Unit mods applied here](electronics/01.PSU-arduino-shield.md)
+See hints on [How to recycle a generic ATX Power Supply Unit for it](electronics/01.PSU-arduino-shield.md)